HunterMcGushion/docstr_coverage/README.md

 Exception: If a (deprecated) `--docstr-ignore-file` is present and the yml config contains `ignore_patterns`, a `ValueError` is raised.

+#### Ignoring by Regex
+In your config files, using `ignore_patterns`, you can specify regex patterns for files names and nodes (methods, ...) which should be ignored.
+See config file example above.

 #### Overriding by Comments
 Note that `docstr-coverage` can not parse dynamically added documentation (e.g. through class extension).